Baked Apple Cinnamon Oatmeal Cups

 How to Store cinnamon apple Baked Oatmeal Cups

-Store them in an airtight container in the refrigerator up to 5 days.
+Store them in an airtight container in the refrigerator for up to 5 days.
 Or you can freeze them individually for up to 2 months.
 When you are ready to enjoy them, simply reheat them in the microwave and add your favorite toppings.

 I hope you enjoy these perfect Fall recipe – Baked Apple Cinnamon Oatmeal Cups.
 You and your family will love these as breakfast or dessert.
 They are soft, chewy and so easy to make.
 It is also vegan, gluten-free, nut-free and dairy free.